dalenguyen/firebase-wordpress-docs/docs/database/work-with-firebase-custom-claims.rst

 .. code-block:: php

     [firebase_show_with_claims
-        class='your-class-name'
+        class='css-class-name'
         claims='admin'
         message='Custom message'
     ]
         HTML Data With Tags
     [/firebase_show_with_claims]

-+ class='your-class-name': custom class that you can add style to the element
++ class='css-class-name': custom class that you can add style to the element
 + claims='admin': user's claims
 + message='Custom message': this message will show to invalid user